 The German railway transports record quantities of goods from China.
 In 2016, the German railway Deutsche Bahn carried more than 40,000 containers between these two countries.

-From 2011, Deutsche Bahn transports, among others for BMW parts from Leipzig and Regensburg to car plants located in the Chinese city of Shenyang.
+Since 2011, Deutsche Bahn has been shipping via rail, among others, BMW parts from Leipzig and Regensburg to car plants located in the Chinese city of Shenyang.

 Railway terminals in China

 The main terminals in Germany are mainly the cities of Duisburg and Hamburg.

 Duisburg is often referred to as the central point in Europe for the Chinese Silk Road.
 At present, about 25 trains a week arrive from China to Duisburg.
 It seems a lot, but compared to the entire transport between Asia and Europe, it is not much.

 The popular route connecting Chongqing with Europe is over 11,000 km long and started operating on August 31, 2012.
 The route begins in Chongqing, then passes through Kazakhstan, Russia, Belarus, Poland, and arrives at the German city of Duisburg.